elelpublic/jglu/README.md

-# jglu
+# jglu2

-The glue between JVMs
+The glue between JVMs (based on jedis instead of lettuce)

 Connect multiple JVMs together with easy to use services.

-Based on redis and lettuce.